-The small park where the statue of Prince of Pest and Princess of Buda stands.
+The small park where the statue of Prince of Buda and Princess of Pest stands.
 The statue symbolizes the union of Pest and Buda.
 On it’s foot the main sights of the city is displayed, carved in the stone.
 Kids can touch the city here.

 The Philosophers’ Garden is right next to this cute statue.
 Here, Jesus Christ, Lao-ce, Abraham, Ehnaton and Buddha meet for the “The Better Understanding of Each Other”.
 Next to them stand the statue of Saint Francis, Prince Daruma (Boddhidarma) and Mahatma Gandhi.
 In the middle there is a sphere that symbolizes the Universe and mutual God.